- Housing and Residence Life Handbook

 Persons are instructed to crouch, facing interior walls, with their hands over their heads and their heads between their knees.
 They are to remain in this position until the all-clear signal is heard.
 The Campus Police are to notify persons when danger is over.

 Each year many college students across the nation are victimized by crime.
 The most effective protection is COMMON-SENSE!
 You can reduce the risk of crime significantly by keeping room and car doors locked, by recording serial numbers of valuables, and by not walking alone at night.
 You should also ask Campus Police about engraving drivers’ license numbers on valuables.
 This greatly increases the chance of recovering property, should it be stolen.
 If you see a crime in progress, or other suspicious activity, call Campus Police at 521-6235.
 Student contacting Campus Police from the telephone in their room should dial 9-521-6235.
 UNCP Police patrols the residence hall areas regularly.
-Any emergency should be reported to Campus Police in addition to the Resident Advisor and Resident Administrator.
+Any emergency should be reported to Campus Police in addition to the Resident Advisor and Community Director.

 Ten tips for your protection